-6.6.29 Economic Activity
+6.6.25 Economic Activity

 Due to the construction of the proposed Project, economic activity will be generated in the project area as the laborers and semi-skilled staff will have an opportunity to work in the project area.
 This will provide them an opportunity to develop their skills and capacities.
 It will also benefit the local vendors of the project area.
 This is a positive impact.
+However, the project activities may cause temporary restriction in access to the local businesses i.e., shops/ kiosks etc., which will cause temporary loss of business.